betula/node-shared/README.md

 const app = new App();
 ```

-You can see a graceful example of server for RESTfull API in examples folder inside this ([repository](https://github.com/betula/node-provide/tree/master/examples/server-with-jest)).
+You can see a graceful example of server for RESTful API in examples folder inside this ([repository](https://github.com/betula/node-provide/tree/master/examples/api-server-with-jest)).

 If you have questions or something else for me or this project.
 Maybe architectures questions, improvement ideas or anything else.
 Please make issues.
 I want to continue to develop this project and each of your opinions and thoughts will be grateful.